 Boot a Portable VirtualBox from USB

 Can You Boot a Portable VirtualBox from USB?
-Yes, You Can!
+Yes, you can!
 Want to run VirtualBox directly from a USB drive without installing software on the host PC or restarting the system?
 Thanks to Portable VirtualBox, it’s entirely possible!

 If you've ever needed to run a virtual machine (VM) from a USB flash drive without installing VirtualBox on the host computer or rebooting the system, using a portable version is your best option.
 Originally created by Micha and enhanced by Tibo (creator of the Live Linux USB Creator), this unofficial wrapper lets you carry your entire VirtualBox setup wherever you go and run it on any Windows PC.